MicrosoftDocs/VBA-Docs/api/Publisher.WebHiddenFields.md

 # WebHiddenFields object (Publisher)

-Represents hidden Web fields that allow a Web page to pass non-visible data to the Web server when a Web page is submitted.
+Represents hidden Web fields that allow a webpage to pass non-visible data to the web server when a webpage is submitted.
 The  **WebHiddenFields** object enables control of all the hidden fields attached to a Submit command button.